aliyun/terraform-provider-alicloud/website/docs/r/network_acl.html.markdown

 page_title: "Alicloud: alicloud_network_acl"
 sidebar_current: "docs-alicloud-resource-network-acl"
 description: |-
-  Provides a Alicloud Network Acl resource.
+  Provides a Alicloud VPC Network Acl resource.
 ---

-# alicloud\_network_acl
+# alicloud_network_acl

-Provides a network acl resource to add network acls.
+Provides a VPC Network Acl resource.

--> **NOTE:** Available in 1.43.0+.
-Currently, the resource are only available in Hongkong(cn-hongkong), India(ap-south-1), and Indonesia(ap-southeast-1) regions.
+-> **NOTE:** Currently, the resource are only available in Hongkong(cn-hongkong), India(ap-south-1), and Indonesia(ap-southeast-1) regions.

+For information about VPC Network Acl and how to use it, see [What is Network Acl](https://www.alibabacloud.com/help/en/ens/latest/createnetworkacl).

+-> **NOTE:** Available in v1.43.0+.

 ## Example Usage